ussian/Vim-Config/Arch-Base-Install-+-Grub-(BIOS).md

 └───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

-##Configure and install base system
+##Configuration and installalltion base system

 The `base` is needed for Arch Linux and the `base-devel` is used for build packages and more.